Academic Catalog 2024-2025

 • Instruct clients prior to specimen collection, in preparation for and/or during diagnostic procedures.

-• Take written, computer and practical examination.
+• Take written, computer, and practical examinations.

 • Investigate and prepare a research paper and/or project.